Tool System

 Section titled “How Tools Are Defined”Every tool follows the InternalTool<T> interface:

-interface InternalTool<T extends TSchema> { name: string description: string parameters: T // TypeBox JSON Schema execute: ( toolCallId: string, args: unknown, ) => Promise<{ output: string; details?: unknown }>}Tools are created by factory functions that receive a ToolContext:
+interface InternalTool<T extends TSchema> { name: string; description: string; parameters: T; // TypeBox JSON Schema execute: (toolCallId: string, args: unknown) => Promise<{ output: string; details?: unknown }>;}Tools are created by factory functions that receive a ToolContext:

-interface ToolContext { db: Kysely<Database> // Database connection chatId: string // Current chat identifier apiKey: string // OpenRouter API key projectRoot: string // Absolute path to project root dbPath: string // Path to SQLite database file timezone: string // User's configured timezone tavilyApiKey?: string // Tavily API key (for web search) logFile?: string // Path to log file isDev: boolean // Development mode flag extensionsDir?: string // Extensions directory path telegram?: TelegramContext // Telegram bot + chat context (absent in CLI) memoryManager?: MemoryManager // Cairn memory manager instance embeddingModel?: string // Embedding model override}A factory returns InternalTool | null.
-Returning null means the tool should not be loaded (e.g., self_deploy is null in dev mode, web_search is null without a Tavily key, telegram tools are null outside Telegram context).
+interface ToolContext { db: Kysely<Database>; // Database connection chatId: string; // Current chat identifier apiKey: string; // OpenRouter API key projectRoot: string; // Absolute path to project root dbPath: string; // Path to SQLite database file timezone: string; // User's configured timezone tavilyApiKey?: string; // Tavily API key (for web search) logFile?: string; // Path to log file isDev: boolean; // Development mode flag extensionsDir?: string; // Extensions directory path telegram?: TelegramContext; // Telegram bot + chat context (absent in CLI) memoryManager?: MemoryManager; // Cairn memory manager instance embeddingModel?: string; // Embedding model override}A factory returns InternalTool | null.
+Returning null means the tool should not be loaded (e.g., web tool is null without a Tavily key, telegram tools are null outside Telegram context).

 Tool Packs